Willie Faloon: Playing career

-Ulster

-On 10 February 2015 it was announced that Faloon would be returning to Ulster on a one-year deal.
+He returned to Ulster on a one-year deal for the 2015-16 season, and made four appearances.

-Coaching
+Coaching career

-Faloon became head coach of City of Armagh RFC in 2017, leading them to three Ulster Senior Cup titles.
+Faloon's coaching career began with City of Armagh RFC in 2015, initially as forwards coach, before becoming head coach in 2017, leading them to three Ulster Senior Cup titles.
 He also joined the coaching team of the Royal School, Armagh, leading them to the Ulster Schools' Cup final in 2020.
 In 2021 he joined the staff of the Ulster academy as Elite Performance Development Officer with responsibility for coaching forwards.
-He was named defence coach of the Ireland under-20 team for the 2022 under-20 Six Nations.
+He was named defence coach of the Ireland under-20 team for the 2022 under-20 Six Nations. he was head coach of the Ireland under-20s for the 2024 World Championship.
+He became interim defence coach for Ulster in February 2025 following the departure of Jonny Bell, and was appointed defence and contact skills coach for the following season.